Whatever Remains Must Be True: Filtering Drives Reasoning in LLMs, Shaping Diversity

-\paragraph{Contributions.} \begin{itemize} \item We introduce the DMVR framework, which trains models by approximating an explicitly defined verifier-based target distribution. \item We clarify how the implicit dynamics of RL-based methods lead to reduced diversity. \item We highlight the role of the divergence family in trading off precision and diversity, and propose $\alpha$-DPG to smoothly interpolate between Forward and Reverse KL. \item \rev{We show on the \textsc{Lean} benchmark results that are Pareto-optimal along the coverage-precision frontier, with the $\alpha$ parameter allowing to optimally trade-off between precision and coverage.
-Moreover, $\alpha$-DPG achieves the best coverage results among all considered methods when using intermediate values of $\alpha$.} \end{itemize}
+\paragraph{Contributions.} \begin{itemize} \item We introduce the DMVR framework, which trains models by approximating an explicitly defined verifier-based target distribution. \item We clarify how the implicit dynamics of RL-based methods lead to reduced diversity. \item We highlight the role of the divergence family in trading off precision and diversity, and propose $\alpha$-DPG to smoothly interpolate between Forward and Reverse KL. \item We show on the \textsc{Lean} benchmark that $\alpha$-DPG achieves results along a Pareto coverage-precision frontier, with the $\alpha$ parameter allowing to trade-off between precision and coverage.
+Moreover, $\alpha$-DPG achieves the best coverage results among all considered methods when using low values of $\alpha$. \end{itemize}